Luan Peres: Ponte Preta

 On 10 May 2017, Luan Peres was announced at Ituano, but joined Ponte Preta on loan until December just two days later.
 Initially a backup to Marllon and Rodrigo, he remained at the club in the following year and subsequently became a first-choice.

 Fluminense

 On 20 April 2018, Luan Peres agreed to a one-year loan deal at Fluminense.
 He immediately became a starter under manager Abel Braga, but rescinded his contract with the club on 20 June after accepting an offer from a Belgian club.

 Club Brugge

-On 1 July 2018 Belgian First Division A side Club Brugge reached and agreement with Ituano for the transfer of Luan Peres, who signed a four-year contract with the club.
+On 1 July 2018, he moved abroad for the first time in his career, Belgian First Division A side Club Brugge reached and agreement with Ituano for the transfer of Luan Peres, who signed a four-year contract with the club.
 He made his debut abroad on 5 August, replacing Jelle Vossen in a 1–0 away defeat of Royal Excel Mouscron.

 Luan Peres made his UEFA Champions League debut on 11 December 2018, replacing Cyril Ngonge in a 0–0 home draw against Atlético Madrid.